pamo18/ramverk1-project/README.md

-Ramverk1 course at Blekinge Tekniska Högskola
+GameOverflow project for Ramverk1 course at Blekinge Tekniska Högskola
 ===========================================

-This contains my redovisa me-sida for the course Ramverk1.
+This is my project website for the course Ramverk1.
+The aim is to make a StackOverflow clone.

 This is a PHP framework based upon [Anax](https://dbwebb.se/anax/inledning).